-The key deliverable of STREAM is the generation of DNA biomonitoring reports, derived from DNA data collected by community groups and organisations.
-STREAM aims to process and analyze DNA samples within two months of sample submission (subject to current volume of samples awaiting processing).

-Long-Term Data Applications

-Ultimately, STREAM reports will enable community-based monitoring groups, WWF-Canada and Living Lakes Canada and ECCC to apply science-based data to policy-making decisions.

-Recently, the Federal Department of Fisheries and Oceans (DFO) announced new legislation regarding protection of fish and their habitat.
-The DFO legislation proposes the following:

-Later | The key deliverable of STREAM is the generation of DNA biomonitoring reports, derived from DNA data collected by community groups and organisations.
+The key deliverable of STREAM is the generation of DNA biomonitoring reports, derived from DNA data collected by community groups and organizations.
 STREAM aims to process and analyze DNA samples within two months of sample submission (subject to current volume of samples awaiting processing).

 Long-Term Data Applications

 Ultimately, STREAM reports will enable community-based monitoring groups, WWF-Canada and Living Lakes Canada and ECCC to apply science-based data to policy-making decisions.

 Recently, the Federal Department of Fisheries and Oceans (DFO) announced new legislation regarding protection of fish and their habitat.
 The DFO legislation proposes the following: